Dr Ambedkar: History, Early Life and Marriage

 Ambedkar against Caste Discrimination:

-After passing his the Bar course he tried to combat casteism through advocating different cases against Brahmins.
-He believed that Brahmins were exploiting the peaceful environment in India.
-He launched movements were he demanded public drinking water sources, accessibility to temples, walking freely on the roads and anything which degrades the self-respect of others.
+After passing his Bar course he tried to combat casteism by advocating different cases against Brahmins.
+He believed that the Brahmins were exploiting the peaceful environment in India.
+He launched movements where he demanded public drinking water sources, accessibility to temples, walking freely on the roads, and anything which degrades the self-respect of others.

 Conversion to Buddhism

 In 1950, Ambedkar met Buddhist scholars and monks in Sri Lanka.
 Later he wrote a book on Buddhism and converted to Buddhism.
 In his speeches, we can see he didn’t like the idea of casteism which was a ritual in Hinduism.
 He wrote a book, “The Buddha and His Dhamma”

 On October 14, 1956, Ambedkar organized a public ceremony to convert to Buddhism.
 Ambedkar visited Kathmandu and attended a Buddhist conference.

 He additionally contributed to the field of economy.

 The Reserve bank of India (RBI) was framed in 1935.
 This thought was proposed by Dr. Babasaheb and introduced to the Hilton youthful commission.
 Deliverer of works brought 8 hours of obligation for works in India.
 Dr Bhimrao brought down the working time from 12 hours to 8 hours which brought light for labourers.